ChipCruncher72/bfc/README.md

 ```
 You should now be able to find the executable under `./zig-out/bin` named "bfc"
 ```
-# Run this to get help for the compiler
+# Run this to get help for the compiler!
 bfc -h
 ```

 ## Tasks
-This compiler/interpreter is highly incomplete, here is a incomprehensive list of things left to do:
+The compiler/interpreter is highly incomplete, here is a incomprehensive list of things left to do:
 - [x] Interpret files
 - [ ] Allow io to files
 - [x] Add a `-h` and `--help` compiler flag